ronaldbosma/blog/content/blog/using-multi-stage-yaml-pipeline-to-create-and-publish-nuget-packages.md

 My preferred way of working with NuGet packages is to first create a prerelease version of a package and use it in my software.
 If I'm confident that it works I create a release version.

-I've created a single pipeline to support this workflow, using the Multi-stage pipelines feature that's currently in preview.
+I've created a single pipeline to support this workflow, using the multi-stage pipelines feature that's currently in preview.
 The pipeline:

 - builds my solution
 - creates a prerelease version of my package